 If the prescribing practitioner chooses to exceed the maximum daily dosage, the prescribing practitioner must provide the reason why the daily dosage limit needs to be exceeded.
 The pharmacist may override the dosage limit after consultation with the prescriber.
 The pharmacist must document on the hardcopy prescription the prescriber’s reason why the daily dosage limit needs to be exceeded.
 The pharmacist must document on the hardcopy prescription and supply the reason for service code, professional service code and result of service code with the POS submission.

-NOTE: The Point of Sale (POS) User Guide can be accessed by the below link or by visiting
+NOTE: The POS User Guide can be accessed by the below link or by visiting

-Appendix A for detailed billing instructions and override procedures.
+Section 37.5.1 for detailed billing instructions and override procedures.

 www.lamedicaid.com/Provweb1/Pharmacy/LAPOS_User_Manual_static.pdf